Retention for Transaction Log Backups

-- If you store the VM image-level backup on a backup repository, Veeam Backup & Replication writes transaction log backups to the same folder where files of the image-level backup reside.
+- If you store the VM image-level backup in a backup repository, Veeam Backup & Replication writes transaction log backups to the same folder where files of the image-level backup reside.

-- If you store the VM image-level backup on a scale-out backup repository, Veeam Backup & Replication writes transaction log backups to the extent where the latest incremental backup file of the VM image-level backup is stored.
+- If you store the VM image-level backup in a scale-out backup repository, Veeam Backup & Replication writes transaction log backups to the extent where the latest incremental backup file of the VM image-level backup is stored.

 Veeam Backup & Replication removes transaction log backups by retention.
 You can choose one of the following retention methods:

 By default, Veeam Backup & Replication retains transaction log backups together with the corresponding image-level backup of the Microsoft SQL Server VM.
 Veeam Backup & Replication retains VM backup and log backups according to the short-term retention configured for VM backups.
 When Veeam Backup & Replication removes a restore point of the image-level backup from the backup chain, it also removes a chain of transaction logs relating to this image-level backup.
 Note that even if long-term retention is configured for the VM backup, Veeam Backup & Replication retains transaction log backups according to the short-term retention policy and deletes them after the short-term retention is exceeded.

 This method allows you to have both the image-level backup and necessary transaction log backups at hand.
 If you need to recover a database to some state, you can restore the Microsoft SQL Database from the necessary restore point and perform transaction log replay to bring the database to the desired state.